symprofold/SymProFold_code/README.md

 If you use code or data from this project, please cite:

-[1] C. Buhlheller*, T. Sagmeister*, C. Grininger, N. Gubensäk, U. Sleytr, I. Usón, T. Pavkov-Keller, SymProFold - Structural prediction of symmetrical biological assemblies, 03 January 2024, Preprint, https://doi.org/10.21203/rs.3.rs-3830312/v1
+[1] C. Buhlheller*, T. Sagmeister*, C. Grininger, N. Gubensäk, U. Sleytr, I. Usón, T. Pavkov-Keller.
+SymProFold: Structural prediction of symmetrical biological assemblies.
+Nat Commun 15, 8152 (2024). https://www.nature.com/articles/s41467-024-52138-3

 ## References to the Software mentioned and used